Ahmed Al-Kaf: 2026 FIFA World Cup qualifier

 On 14 February 2024, Al-Kaf was among the referees chosen to officiate the 2026 FIFA World Cup finals.
-On 10 October 2024, Al-Kaf came under heavy scrutiny after he was accused of making biased decisions in the match between Bahrain and Indonesia in the third round of the 2026 World Cup qualification; while the game was originally planned to go on for 6 more minutes, he allowed the game to continue for 9 additional minutes.
-This led to Mohamed Marhoon scoring a 2-2 equalizer with only 20 seconds remaining.
+On 10 October 2024, Al-Kaf came under heavy scrutiny after he was accused by Indonesian football players and the Football Association of Indonesia (PSSI) of making biased decisions in the match between Bahrain and Indonesia in the third round of the 2026 World Cup qualification; while the game was originally planned to go on for 6 more minutes, he allowed the game to continue for 9 additional minutes.
+This led to Mohamed Marhoon scoring a 2–2 equalizer with only 20 seconds remaining.

 International response

 As a result of Al-Kaf's decisions during the game, defender Shayne Pattynama nearly started a fight with Bahraini team members, leading to the referee team being escorted off the field by security.
 Al-Kaf's ruling was protested by Indonesian netizens, who coined the incorrect mathematical equation "90+6=99" as an inside joke.
-The Football Association of Indonesia (PSSI) had sent a complaint letter to FIFA, with executive member Arya Sinulingga stating "[Al-Kaf] extended the adding time just to allow Bahrain to score an equalizer".

-We affirm its absolute rejection of such out-of-context behavior by a number of fans and some relevant parties, warning of the consequences of these out-of-context behaviors, stressing the commitment of the Omani staff throughout their honorable history to the utmost levels of professionalism and applying the highest levels of transparency, integrity and impartiality in line with international standards.
-This is what qualified them to become referees of the Asian elite.

-— Oman Football Association regarding Al-Kaf's 2024 ruling.

 The Oman Football Association (OFA) would later condemn the "use of threatening and intimidating language" towards Al-Kaf by Indonesian fans, demanding he be protected due to death threats while claiming that the association was looking into the incident with the relevant authorities.
 Additionally, Bahraini football players were subject to online harassment and hacking operations, according to the Bahrain Football Association, which the AFC was aware of.
 The PSSI later requested the AFC to assign referees from neutral zones for the World Cup qualifiers.

 Removals from duties

-On 14 October 2024, Omani journalist Khamis Al-Balushi reported that Al-Kaf was removed from Asian Elite Champions League Duties.
+On 14 October 2024, Omani journalist Khamis Al-Balushi reported that Al-Kaf was removed from Asian Elite Champions League duties.
 In April 2025, Al-Kaf was removed from the list of referees officiating the 2025 FIFA Club World Cup.
-In response, the Chairman of the OFA personally contacted the President of the AFC to discuss the exclusion of Al-Kaf and the rest of the Omani referee team.
+In response, the Chairman of the OFA contacted the President of the AFC to discuss the exclusion of Al-Kaf and the rest of the Omani referee team.
+In spite of these removals, Al-Kaf, along with other Omani referees, participated in the 2025 FIFA U-20 World Cup from 27 September to 19 October, and the 2026 AFC Champions League Elite final.